vnragavan/flha-workshop-2026/docs/organizers.md

 ---
-title: The 1st Workshop on Federated Learning in Healthcare Applications in conjunction with FLICS 2026
+title: "FLHA 2026 - The 1st Workshop on Federated Learning in Healthcare Applications"
 ---
 {% include nav.html %}

 # Organizers